python-babel/babel/docs/dev.rst

 Dates and Timezones
 -------------------

-Generally all timezone support in Babel is based on pytz which it just depends on.
-Babel should assume that timezone objects are pytz based because those are the only ones with an API that actually work correctly (due to the API problems with non UTC based timezones).
+Generally all timezone support in Babel is based on zoneinfo, with pytz supported as optional dependency.
+Babel should assume that timezone objects are either zoneinfo- or pytz-based because those are the only ones with an API that actually works correctly (due to the API problems with non UTC based timezones).

 Assumptions to make: